tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:InformationElement
 - Preferred Label: Information Element
-- Definition: A portion of data with which a DataQualityNeed is concerned.
+- Definition: A portion of data with which a bdqffdq:DataQualityNeed is concerned.
 - SubClass Of: FundamentalConcept
-- Comments: An InformationElement identifies a portion of data to which a test pertains.
-The InformationElement in bdqffdq can be represented as a single or composite element that consists of one or more terms from a controlled vocabulary (fields ActedUpon or Consulted by an Assertion test) that identifies concepts in data relevant to a UseCase.
-An abstraction or a concrete term that represents relevant content (e.g., coordinates; dwc.decimalLatitude, dwc:decimalLongitude).
+- Comments: A bdqffdq:InformationElement identifies a portion of data to which a Test pertains.
+A bdqffdq:InformationElement can be represented as a single or composite element that consists of one or more terms from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted by a bdqffdq:Assertion Test) that identifies concepts in data relevant to a bdqffdq:UseCase.
+An abstraction or a concrete term that represents relevant content (e.g., coordinates; dwc:decimalLatitude, dwc:decimalLongitude).

 ********************